msalibian/STAT406/Lecture18/README.md

 truth <- x.te$V618 <- as.factor(x.te$V618)
 ```

-Use 6 units on the hidden layer and moderate regularization via a decaying factor of `0.3` and a limit of `4000` on the number of weights:
+The following code trains a NN with 6 units on the hidden layer and moderate regularization (via a decaying factor of `0.3` and an upper limit of 4000 weights).

 ``` r
 set.seed(123)